liamoconnor87/VisitGotham/testing.md

 Automated checks
 ================

-I used the W3C's Validator's to check my HTML and CSS code.
+I used the W3C's Validators to check my HTML and CSS code.
 I did this three ways, here are the steps I took.

 >**HTML**
 >![image](README_files/images/html-checker.png)